Visiting CavershaM Court

 We ask that you respect these historic gardens:-

-bring a picnic, but please do not light barbecues!
+bring a picnic, but please do not light a barbecue

-There are toilets/disabled toilets, with baby changing facilities.
+There are disabled toilets, with baby changing facilities.

-Volunteers from the Friends of Caversham Court Gardens are available to take groups around the gardens to talk about the history of the site and about the garden.
-If you would like to arrange a group tour, or for a speaker to come to your meeting, please contact the Friends - firstname.lastname@example.org.
-We also offer special sensory tours for the sight- and hearing impaired and their carers.
+Volunteers from The Friends of Caversham Court Gardens are available to take groups around the gardens to talk about the history of the site and about the gardens.
+If you would like to arrange a group tour or for a speaker to come to your meeting please contact The Friends - email@example.com.
+We also offer special sensory tours for the sight and hearing impaired and their carers.

-Our volunteers can also provide illustrated presentations on the history of the gardens and related topics (see Garden News for details)
+Our volunteers can also provide illustrated presentations on the history of the gardens and related topics.

-From the home of Augustinian friars in the C12th to a country club in the C20th, the land known as Caversham Court Gardens has a long recorded history.
-In between came litigious money-lenders, travelling antiquarians and bankers and brewers with an eye for profitable business.
-Speakers from the Friends can offer a fully illustrated talk about the research which aids our understanding of the families, the houses they lived in and the gardens they planted.
+From the home of Augustinian friars in the 12th century to a country club in the 20th century, the land known as Caversham Court Gardens has a long recorded history.
+In between came litigious money lenders, travelling antiquarians and bankers and brewers with an eye for profitable business.
+Speakers from The Friends can offer a fully illustrated talk about the research which aids our understanding of the families, the houses they lived in and the gardens they planted.

-If your group would like such a talk (currently delivered by Zoom) please contact us at the firstname.lastname@example.org
+If your group would like such a talk please contact us at the firstname.lastname@example.org